Thursday, April 13, 2017

 I just testified in the Colorado House and Senate in support of the 2017 Birth Certificate Modernization Act.
 Listening to the opponents' rant and rave about the supposed parade of terribles that would occur is a prime example of the progress necessary and the resistance that backwards-looking social conservatives will try in order to stymie that progress.

 Emma: I think it’s improving.
-Amazing visual media - like Sense8, HerStory, Transparent, Boy Meets Girl, Glee, and Orange Is the New Black – have made real progress.
+Amazing visual media, like Sense8, HerStory, Transparent, Boy Meets Girl, Glee, and Orange Is the New Black, have made real progress.
 Much remains in getting trans actors to play trans and cis roles, though.
 I see print media becoming better in their representations of the humanity of trans people.

-Monika: Are you active in politics?
-Do you participate in any lobbying campaigns?
-Do you think transgender women can make a difference in politics?
+Monika: Are you politically active?
+Have you taken part in any lobbying campaigns?
+In your opinion, can transgender women make a meaningful impact in politics?

 Emma: I am very active in both state and federal politics.
 I’ve volunteered on lobbying events, testified at legislative committee hearings, and work to advance pro-LGBT legislation and cases through the Colorado LGBT Bar Association.

-I think it’s vital for those of us able to be visible be out and front in the community so that we can both educate and inspire both those who are still in the closet and the public at large.
+Emma: Absolutely, I co-founded the Colorado Name Change Project to help Colorado residents with their name and gender marker updates.
+I also work with the Gender Identity Center and the GLBT Community Center of Colorado.
+I think it’s vital for those of us able to be visible to be out and front in the community so that we can both educate and inspire both those who are still in the closet and the public at large.

 Emma: I think we’re becoming more vocal and more visible, but it’s pretty clear (at least to me) that trans folk are different than the rest of the alphabet soup.
 While there are certainly similarities, gender vs. sexual orientation is distinct.
-Sexual orientation is who you want to go to bed WITH, whereas gender is who you want to go to bed AS.
-I don’t see either as a “choice” but the T is often confused with the LGB_Q.
+Sexual orientation is who you want to go to bed with, whereas gender is who you want to go to bed as.
+I don’t see either as a “choice,” but the T is often confused with the LGB_Q.
 When I came out as trans, many asked me if my orientation changed (it didn’t).
+Another way I look at it is like two circles in a Venn diagram that don’t necessarily touch, since they are independent of each other.

-Monika: Do you like fashion?
-What kind of outfits do you usually wear?
-Any special fashion designs, colors, or trends?
+Monika: Are you passionate about fashion?
+What kinds of outfits do you typically wear, and do you have any favorite styles, colors, or trends?

 Emma: I do like fashion… My go-to casual look is skinny jeans, a nice blouse, and a pair of over-the-calf leather boots.
 In court, I wear a nice suit with either pants or a skirt.
 Since I’m a redhead, I like earth tones.
 I’m a relative minimalist when it comes to makeup, but I do like to fancy myself up on occasion.